 PlanetLab Visualizer

-1. PlanetlabDesktop is a stand-alone GUI software that displays maps on the screen and gives the user the capability to quickly modify existing view files (which specify queries, data, and how to draw nodes and edges from the data).
+1. PlanetlabDesktop is a stand-alone GUI application that displays maps on the screen and gives the user the ability to quickly modify existing view files (which specify queries, data, and how to draw nodes and edges from the data).

-2. PlanetlabDisplayWall is a stand-alone GUI software like PlanetlabDesktop that displays the generated maps on the display wall in Princeton University's computer science building.
+2. PlanetlabDisplayWall is a stand-alone GUI application like PlanetlabDesktop that displays the generated maps on the display wall in Princeton University's computer science building.

-3. PlanetlabImage is a command-line software that, given a view file, creates a JPEG map and writes it to disk.
+3. PlanetlabImage is a command-line program that, given a view file, creates a JPEG map and writes it to disk.

-4. PlanetlabDescription is a command-line software that, given a view file, creates instructions that a graphical software (such as a PHP script) can use to generate the map.
+4. PlanetlabDescription is a command-line program that, given a view file, creates instructions that a graphical program (such as a PHP script) can use to generate the map.
 This is what the web version of the visualizer uses.

-5. PlanetlabNode is a command-line software that, given a node view file and a node number, outputs information about the node.
-The web version executes this software when the user clicks on a node.
+5. PlanetlabNode is a command-line program that, given a node view file and a node number, outputs information about the node.
+The web version executes this program when the user clicks on a node.

 6. PlanetlabWeb is a package of PlanetlabDescription, PlanetlabNode, and a couple PHP scripts that can be used to setup a webpage that displays PlanetLab maps.